RateTheory/PVMC/README.md

 # PVMC
 Method that utilizes variety-based matrix completion (VMC) aided by polynomial interpolation to recover projected Hessian eigenvalues constituting the minimum energy path of a reaction.
 This utilizes MATLAB code for the PVMC implementation and Python scripts for computing ZCT constants.

+## Contents
 ### MATLAB File Descriptions
 1. `Main.m` - Runs PVMC and HVMC on one of the reaction ground truth matrices
 2. `cone_method.m` - Function to find the most optimal columns to sample